Dazzlingerino/frontedTask/README.md

 https://www.figma.com/file/yxjleoTJVTTbJCDEhNl8ko/KN-Test

 **NB**: If you don't have "dev" mode activated in figma, you can use default mode and press alt/option to get margins between elements.
-We expect you to implement all margins exactly as they are specified in Figma.

 Task is to create component with following behaviour:
 - By click on the "open modal" button - modal should appear as provided in figma design.